Skip to content

 Command Not Found

-Error: face: command not found
+Error: dft: command not found

 Solution: Ensure Dataface is installed and in your PATH:

-pip install face
+pip install dataface

 # Or if using a virtual environment: